cbernaci/eeg_project/hardware/3_instrumentation_amplifier_test/README.md

 <img src="./awg_channel12_view.jpg" title="AWG Settings." width="600"/>

 With a gain of about 400, the waveform measured by the ocilloscope should have a voltage of approximately 4mVpp * 400 = 1.6Vpp.
+I observed a voltage of about 1.7Vpp on the oscilloscope.
+See right-hand side box on screen below:

 <img src="./oscilloscope_msnt.jpg" title="AWG Settings." width="600"/>

+While this instrumentation amplifier does behave as expected, these op-amps require such a high voltage that it is not safe for connecting to either
+a human or PC.
+I also did not simulate frequencies that are within the range of brainwaves.
+Two things then need to be done:

+1. re-run with lower frequency
+2. get op-amps that can use a DC supply voltage that can be supplied by a batter.